Montana

 Last Updated: July 2018

 FAST Freight Plans and Goals: The state's freight plan is located here.
-There are no energy efficiency performance measures for freight.
-There is no modal balance target.
+There are no relevant energy efficiency or emissions reduction goals for freight.

 Montana does not have any state programs in place to incentivize the creation of low-income housing near transit facilities, nor does it consider the proximity of transit facilities when distributing federal Low-Income Housing Tax Credits to qualifying property owners.